sighjs/sigh/README.md

 Additionally `nextTreeIndex` can be used to pass the next tree index back.
 This can be used for plugins that need multiple tree indexes e.g. the glob operation uses one tree index per glob pattern.

-Assuming the plugin above is called "suffixer" it could be used in a Sighfile like:
+Assuming the plugin above is called `suffixer` it could be used in a Sighfile like:
 ```javascript
 module.exports = function(pipelines) {
   pipelines['js:all'] = [ glob('*.js'), suffixer('kittens'), write('build') ]